New Recruit Information

 Becoming a Member of the League

 After 30 days with the league (from the time you sign your waiver) you will be required to sign our bylaws to continue to participate.
-The bylaws include a simple code of conduct that all skaters must follow and every procedure you will need to know in order to function as an active member.
-Although the bylaws flesh out our basic principles, there are obvious rule that new skaters will be expected to follow early on.
+You will also need to obtain WFTRD Insurance.
+The bylaws include a simple code of conduct that all members must follow and every procedure you will need to know in order to function as an active member.
+Although the bylaws flesh out our basic principles, there are obvious rules that new members will be expected to follow early on.

-• We practice in a professional sporting environment.
-Bring a red (or pink) and blue (or black) t-shirt/tank/jersey with your to every practice.
-We also strongly suggest that you wear leggings or fingertip black shorts.
-It is also encouraged that once your derby name is selected, to put your name & number on your t-shirt/tank/jersey so that all can get to know you better and you will be prepped for when you are scrimmage ready (this is a requirement to participate in scrimmage).
+- We practice in a professional sporting environment.
+Bring a black (or white) t-shirt/tank/jersey with you to every practice.
+We also strongly suggest that you wear leggings or fingertip shorts.
+It is also encouraged that once your derby name is selected, to put your name & number on your t-shirt/tank/jersey so that all can get to know you better and you will be prepped for when you are scrimmage ready (this is helpful for our NSOs and officials during scrimmages).

-• If you do happen to have a disagreement with a skater, approach them and try to hash things out with them personally before involving someone else, like a skater rep.
+- If you do happen to have a disagreement with a member, it is recommended to approach them and try to resolve the issue with them personally before involving skater rep.

-• Always try your best.
+- Always try your best.
 You may feel as though your best is not good enough, but that is never the case!
 If you give it 110% at practice, you will succeed.
+We have members with years under their belt with tons of experience to help you out, even the most silliest questions.

 We dedicate a night of fun for Roller Derby 101!
-We have loaner gear on hand for you to try out various skills, participate in a Q&A session, as well as a view a demonstration.
-It is recommended that you bring a boil & bite mouthguard for your protection.
-Also, bring a bottle of water and dress in comfortable clothing.
+We have loaner gear on hand for you to try out various skills, then watching a scrimmage, as well as meeting the team.
+It is recommended that you bring a mouthguard for your protection, a bottle of water and dress in comfortable athletic clothing.